 • Passenger capacity, max. - 419 people

 The Airbus S.A.S concern owns another giant aircraft.
-This is the Airbus A340-600, which was the world's longest passenger aircraft before the release of one of the Boeing 747 modifications.
+This is the Airbus A340-600, which, before the release of one of the Boeing 747 modifications, was the world's longest passenger aircraft.

-Its commercial release began in 2002 and was discontinued in 2011.
-For 9 years, 97 aircraft of this modification were produced.
-The 340-600 was created specifically for intercontinental flights.
+Its commercial release began in 2002, but was stopped in 2011.
+Over 9 years, 97 aircraft of this modification were produced.
+340-600 was created specifically for intercontinental flights.
 Its declared flight range is 14,600 km without refueling.

 Boeing 777-300ER